Gospel for Asia: Radio and television broadcasts

 GFA World produces the Radio in Asia broadcast and the Athmeeya Yathra (Spiritual Journey) radio programs and the Athmeeyayathra Television's YouTube channel, which provides biblical video content.
 It also airs GFA Minute, in 18 radio stations across the US.
-GFA Minute is a daily challenge to the church for radical Christian living.

 Bible colleges

 GFA World has 56 bible colleges in India, Nepal, Bangladesh, Myanmar and Sri Lanka with the purpose of training native missionaries with usage of their own dialects and cultures so that leaders could promote gospels.
 The program includes three years of instruction, including field instruction and experience.